slarse/pdfebc/README.md

 some weirdness here and there.

 ### Requirements
-Apart from the Python modules listed in [requirements.txt](requirements.txt), the following requirements need to be satisfied in order for `pdfebc` to function as intended.

 * Python 3.6
     - Strictly speaking, 3.5 should also work fine, but the tests use 3.6 features so the build is only tested for 3.6.